All about your menstrual cycle

 Most women continue with this monthly cycle until around the age of 50, at which point she runs out of eggs and the process either slows down erratically or stops completely.
 The lack of menstruation then leads to a lack of hormones, which can cause symptoms such as hot flashes, mood changes and alterations to libido.
 This process is known as the menopause and usually lasts for 4 years.

 If your menstrual cycle is coming at an inconvenient time, you may be interested in trying a period delay medicine.
 One such type of medicine which can delay your period for up to 17 days is Norethisterone.
 This is a prescription-only medication.
-If you have a prescription, you can order it today from UK Meds.
-If not, our online doctor's service may be able to assist you in getting a prescription for Norethisterone.
+If you do not have a prescription, you can order it today from UK Meds, using our prescription service.